forrestjacobs/systemctl-bot/README.md

 # systemctl-bot: Control your Linux server from Discord

-systemctl-bot lets you and your friends start and stop a subset of systemd services from Discord.
+systemctl-bot lets you and your friends start and stop a subset of systemd units from Discord.

 🚧 This is still very much a work in progress (both the documentation and the project itself.)
 As with most hobbyist projects, run this at your own risk.